 SNOW REMOVAL PRIORITIES DEFINED

-Priority I – opened as soon as possible and re-checked perdiodically during the event
+Priority I – opened as soon as possible and re-checked periodically during the event

 Priority II – opened as soon as Priority I are open and maintainable, may re- close due to additional precipitation or refreezing, will be re-opened